SarahGearardo/School_District_Analysis/README.md

 ![Charter](https://user-images.githubusercontent.com/94804527/150659492-916ed786-4e49-4f8b-9fbf-109fb5fd4c19.png)</br>

 ## Summary</br>
 Overall the taking out the ninth grade data in some of the data would have not changed it by much as reflected in the spending, school size and school type data.
 Thomas High School is already grouped in with above-average buckets, so not including ninth grade data would not change the data much.
 The only statistic that was way blown out of proportion due to ninth-graders not being included is the top performing schools category.
 Thomas High School would not have been in the top five performing schools, however, with the data fixed, Thomas High School jumped to the second in the top five performing schools.
-I would suggest that Maria and the school board try to get to the bottom of the academin dishonesty as I would be hesitnt to use this data with such a big group being un-represented.
+I would suggest that Maria and the school board try to get to the bottom of the academin dishonesty as I would be hesitnt to use this data with such a big group being unrepresented.